matty900/management-application.NET/README.md

 ## Requirements
 Prerequisites
-Software Requirements:
+### Software Requirements:

-.NET Framework: Version 4.8 or higher
+-.NET Framework: Version 4.8 or higher
-Visual Studio: 2022 or later with the following workloads:
+-Visual Studio: 2022 or later with the following workloads:
-ASP.NET and web development
+-ASP.NET and web development
-.NET Framework development
+-.NET Framework development
-SQL Server: 2019 or later (LocalDB or full installation) Web Browser: Google Chrome, Edge, or any modern browser
+-SQL Server: 2019 or later (LocalDB or full installation) -Web Browser: Google Chrome, Edge, or any modern browser

-Dependencies:
+### Dependencies:

-Entity Framework 6
+-Entity Framework 6
-AutoMapper 12.x
+-AutoMapper 12.x
-User Roles:
+-User Roles:

 Executive: Can create actors and manage details.
 Coordinator: Can associate shows with actors.